 - 8.1 The proposals have been developed reflecting both engagement by the applicant with local residents and from discussions between the applicant and Council officers.
 The application presents opportunities in the form of the delivery of much needed housing and affordable housing on a site where evidence would suggest little interest in continued use for employment generating purposes. - 8.2 Overall it is considered that the scheme responds positively to the surrounding context in terms of massing, heights and layout, although officers consider that the design of the southern and western elevations could be improved upon.
 This does not amount to a reason for refusal on its own however and it is considered that the proposal makes a positive contribution to the streetscene. - 8.3 The financial viability appraisal determined that the development would generate a marginal deficit but that a developer would still proceed with the development on this basis.
-The developer has offered approximately 21% of units as affordable housing units, which would be delivered on the basis of the developer conceding a reduced profit margin; this offer is welcomed by officers as is the delivery of 14 residential units.

-- 8.4 The proposal has been sensitively designed to ensure it would not unduly impact upon neighbouring amenity.
+The developer has offered approximately 21% of units as affordable housing units, which would be delivered on the basis of the developer conceding a reduced profit margin; this offer is welcomed by officers as is the delivery of 14 residential units. - 8.4 The proposal has been sensitively designed to ensure it would not unduly impact upon neighbouring amenity.
+It is acknowledged that the scheme has not be presented to the DRP as requested by PAC, however it must also be acknowledged that the applicant has made significant design changes in an effort to improve the schemes visual appearance.
 The proposal would offer good living standards for prospective occupants.
 The proposal would not unduly impact upon the highway network and it would promote and facilitate sustainable travel.
 The proposal would achieve suitable refuse provisions.
 It is considered that the proposal would achieve appropriate levels of sustainability.
 The proposal would accord with the relevant National, Strategic and Local Planning policies and guidance and approval could reasonably be granted in this case.
-It is not considered that there are any other material considerations, which would warrant a refusal of the application. - 8.5 The application is therefore recommended for approval subject to appropriate conditions and s106 agreement.
+It is not considered that there are any other material considerations, which would warrant a refusal of the application.

+8.5 The application is therefore recommended for approval subject to appropriate conditions and s106 agreement.